LaQuay/marcvila.me/_hackathons/trackmyguests-copenhacks-2017.md

 Original event description:

 > ...
 24h of Hacking - Have you ever wanted to code a great idea but haven't been able to set aside
 > the time to actually build it?
-Or perhaps you had a fantastic idea but lacked the technical ability
+Or perhaps you had a fantastic idea but lacked the technical
-> to be able to code it yourself.
-Now you have the chance to dedicate 24 hours on this project or idea.
+> ability to be able to code it yourself.
+Now you have the chance to dedicate 24 hours on this
-> The only condition is: You will only be judged on what you write within these 24 hours. ...
+> project or idea.
+The only condition is: You will only be judged on what you write within these 24
+> hours. ...

 > Hacking starts at 9:00 AM on Saturday and ends at 16:00 PM on Sunday.

 ### The solution

 Imagine you have an event at home and you want to know where are your guests, and also remember them not to arrive late.
-With a simple control panel the host can manage this event and check which guests are coming.
-When the host requires it, the system sends and SMS to the guests reminding them about the meeting.
-This SMS activates an Android Service which sends the confirmation and the guests position to the host.
-That results are shown in a list and also in a map on the web side (host).
+With a simple control panel, the host can manage this event and check which guests are coming.
+When the host requires it, the system sends an SMS to the guests reminding them about the meeting.
+This SMS activates an Android Service which sends the confirmation and the guest's position to the host.
+That results are shown in a list and also in a map on the website.

 - A frontend server in Angular 2, that shows the control panel to the hosts.
 - A backend server API in Flask, that also uses the Twilio API to send the SMS.